SaitoTech/saito-lite-rust/mods/his/README.md

 The original game is so complicated that it is challenging to push all of the richness of choice into a digital version.
 Some trade-offs exist.
-This edition tries to be as faithful as possible, but makes the following simplifications:
+This edition aims to be as faithful as possible, but makes the following simplifications in order to speed-up gameplay:

  - browsers will "automatically" respond "no" when asked if they want to play event-response cards (like Wartburg) if they do not have those cards.
-This speeds up gameplay considerably, but the speed of response can "leak" info that the player does not hold that card.
-This feature can be disabled by switching into slow gameplay move.
+This speeds up gameplay at the cost of "leaking" info that the player does not hold that card.
+This feature can be disabled by switching into slow gameplay mode.

- - any overstacked units will be automatically returned to the Faction capital if said capital is under the control of the Faction itself.
-This is done to in order to speed up the winter phrase, simplify gameplay for newer players and avoid excessive complexity in implementation rules required for handling edge-cases like equidistant.
-In the case of the Hapsburgs who have two capitals units will be split between them automatically.

- - winter attrition will automatically move overflow-units to the capital, which means that players concerned about regular / mercenary unit mix will lose control over which units return. the current implementation keeps the oldest units and moves and "newer" ones back to the space.

- - the game engine will automatically arrange unit tokens on the board whenever the board is displayed in order to maximize the availability of small- denomination units. this removes most of the complexity around unit management at the cost of making some of the rules here less visible to new players.

- - because unit denominations are auto-handled, there are situations in which too many units will be visible on the board (such as a 4-unit piece which takes damage without available replacements).
-In these cases, the game does not destroy existing units, but prevents construction of new pieces until the player is "under-capacity" again.
-This can be done by having the player manually move pieces to combine them into larger denominations.

-BUG REPORTING
+ - winter retreat is heavily automated, and overstacked units are returned to faction capitals automatically. this simplifies winter phase for newer players and avoids excessive complexity with token management.

+ - the game engine automatically handles token denomination, merging smaller units into larger ones as possible. units are not destroyed when combat or movement splits a larger tokens, but if smaller tokens are not available the faction is registered as being in a state of "over-capacity" and cannot construct new units until the player is back under their token limit.

  - current priorities are on getting the 2P version as flawless as possible.
 Once this is done we can move onto 6P game.
 Please report issues on RedSquare as